matloff/TidyverseSkeptic/README.md

 easier to understand.

-## Case study:  Tidy as an obstacle to R statistical methods
+# Tidy as an obstacle to R statistical methods

+As noted above, some polemic Tidyers even oppose teaching **lm()**.
+Instead, they recommend using the **broom** wrapper.
+The wrapper is indeed useful, but students need to learn the basics.
+And of course, it is unreasonable to ask that the hundreds of R statistical operations, and the thousands of packages, all have Tidy wrappers.

-In the last section, we discussed the Tidyers' opposition to teaching the '$' and brackets operations.
+Consider the Tidyers' opposition to teaching the '$' and brackets operations.
 This is an obvious impediment to using R's statistical operations.

 Most of the R statistical functions return S3 objects, i.e. lists, accessible via '$'.
 Similarly, statistical operations in R are mainly